-There are two in vitro mammalian cell gene mutation tests available with EDTMP-Na, one based on the thymidine kinase gene (MLA test, Study Report (1981b)) and one based on the Hprt gene (HPRT test, Study

-Report (1986a)).
-The tests were performed according to the respective OECD TGs and were GLP compliant and in spite of some deviations from the guidelines they are considered reliable.
-Both tests yielded negative results and did not indicate the induction of gene mutations in mammalian cells by EDTMP-Na.
+No in vitro mammalian cell gene mutation test performed with EDTMP-CaNa has been reported.
+Instead, there are three in vitro mammalian cell gene mutation tests available, two using the thymidine kinase gene (MLA test) performed with EDTMP-H and EDTMP-Na and one using the Hprt gene (HPRT test) performed with EDTMP-Na (Study Report (1982); Study Report (1981b); Study Report (1986a)).
+The tests were performed according to the respective OECD TGs and were GLP compliant, and in spite of some deviations from the guidelines they are considered reliable.
+All three tests yielded negative results and did not indicate the induction of gene mutations in mammalian cells by EDTMP-H and -Na.

-To summarise, results from reliable in vitro gene mutation tests do no raise a concern for the induction of gene mutations in bacterial and mammalian cell systems with and without metabolic activation for EDTMP-Na.
+To summarise, results from reliable in vitro gene mutation tests do no raise a concern for the induction of gene mutations in bacterial and mammalian cell systems with and without metabolic activation for EDTMP-H, EDTMP-Na and EDTMP-CaNa.